leynos/bournemouth/docs/mocking-with-pytest-httpx.md

 version string for the response (e.g., "HTTP/1.1", "HTTP/2.0").
 Defaults to "HTTP/1.1". | http_version="HTTP/2.0" | This table centralizes information that
 is otherwise distributed across various examples , serving as a quick reference.

-5\.
-Advanced Request Matching Beyond basic URL and method matching, pytest-httpx provides a rich set of parameters to define more specific criteria for when a mock response should be applied.
+## 5. Advanced Request Matching

+Beyond basic URL and method matching, pytest-httpx provides a rich set of parameters to define more specific criteria for when a mock response should be applied.
 This precision is vital for ensuring that tests accurately reflect the intended interactions with external services and for robust contract testing.
-The url parameter itself offers advanced capabilities.
+The `url` parameter itself offers advanced capabilities.
 It can accept an exact string, a Python re.Pattern object for regular expression matching, or an httpx.URL instance.
 Matching is performed on the full URL, including any query parameters.
 The order of query parameters in the request URL string generally does not affect matching; however, for parameters that can have multiple values, the order of those values is significant.

 ```python
 import re